-No significant changes were made to our methodology for estimating the allowance for credit losses in 2021, 2020 or 2019.
+No significant changes were made to our methodology for estimating the allowance for credit losses in 2022, 2021 or 2020.
+As discussed in Note 2, CoBank adopted the Current Expected Credit Losses (CECL) accounting standard on January 1, 2023.

 Cash and Cash Equivalents